cesarnml/vim-notes/PractiveVimNotes/PracticalVim/Chapter05_CommandLineMode.md

 # Chapter 05 - Command-Line Mode (28 pages)

+> In the beginning, there was ed, ed begat ex, and ex begat vi, and vi begat Vim
+>
+> - The Old Testament of Unix

 ## Tip 27 - Meet Vim's Command Line

+- *Ex commands strike far and wide*

 ## Tip 28 - Execute a Command on One or More Consecutive Lines